Cheesy Creamed Brussel Sprouts With Chestnuts & Bacon

 Step 1 – Fry The Bacon

-Once cooked, take the bacon out of the pan with a spoon (leave the bacon fat in the pan) & transfer to a bowl.
+Once cooked, take the bacon out of the pan with a slotted spoon (leave the bacon fat in the pan) & transfer to a bowl.
 Set aside for later.
+We’ll be using the bacon fat to cook the sprouts in.

 Step 2 – Sauté Sprouts